 Facet joint injections and transforaminal injections block pain in the cervical, thoracic, and lumbar spine.
 They are performed similarly and in close proximity to where epidural injections would be performed but are more localized in their steroid disbursement.
 Facet injections are often used to aid with physical therapy because after an injection, patients can then exercise using a full range of motion with minimum pain.

-Also, Sacroiliac joint block (SJB) or Sacroiliac injections (SI) are often the primary method used to diagnose and treat sacroilic joint pain caused by inflammation.
-This type of back pain relief procedure is repeated as often as 3 times per year by a doctor.
+Also, sacroiliac joint block (SJB) or sacroiliac injections (SI) are often the primary method used to diagnose and treat sacroilic joint pain caused by inflammation.
+This type of back pain relief procedure is repeated as often as three times per year by a doctor.
 If the sacroiliitis is severe and recurring despite steroid injections, a minimally invasive surgical decompression by a neurosurgeon may be an option.